 “Many believe that cracking knuckles is the bones realigning, which couldn’t be further from the truth,” says Weiss.
 Actually, the process has to do with your joints.

-(Here’s a quick video of the whole process, if you want a helpful visual.)
+(Here’s a quick video of the whole process, if you want a helpful visual).

+As for why the sound is so loud, science still isn’t totally sure.
+However, there is a reason why you can’t crack the same joint over and over again.
 “The gases take about 20 minutes to fully dissolve back into the fluid,” says Curda.
 That’s the refractory period—the amount of time that needs to pass until you can get cracking again.

 Ah, the million-dollar question.
 I always wrote off the warnings of arthritis the same way I ignored my grandmother when she told me if I crossed my eyes enough they’d get stuck that way.